Gellybean/Gellybean/MathfinderBot.md

 - Tools for DMs, including the ability to evaluate character sheets, secrets rolls, initiative tracking.
 - Making your pathfinder experience more convoluted than ever!

 There are many help options built into the bot using the `/mf-help` command.
 These include examples on how to use particular commands.
 I will do my best to update both the documents located here and on the bot.

-## W.I.P.
-This bot is a work in progress!
+This bot is a big work in progress!
 Please be gentle.

 ## Stats & Expressions